 I have been doing the keto for a month now, do I check my thyroid more often?
 I hear that it changes when you implement this diet.
 I did IVF at 40 and was hyperstimulated.
 Does this put you into menopause sooner?

 It is actually good that the uterus is gone because now you do not need progesterone supplementation.
 Progesterone is a negative metabolic hormone.
-Without added estrogen, your metabolic system will suffer and you will gain weight and be less healthy.
-Yes if you have hashimotos type hypothyroidism, the antibody load may dramatically decrease on ketogenic approach and you may need less supplemental thyroid hormone.
+Without added estrogen, your metabolic system can potentially suffer and you may gain weight and be less healthy.
+Yes if you have hashimotos type hypothyroidism, the antibody load may decrease on ketogenic approach and you may need less supplemental thyroid hormone.

 Lastly, no – IVF with hyperstimulation only utilizes eggs that were going to disappear anyway during that particular cycle and does not reduce your egg count faster than normal.
 Best of luck…

 My daughter has not had a regular period for five years.
 She tried BCP three times and was not successful and now we have no interest in going that route.
 She has seen gynecologists and endocrinologist and everything looks ok.
 She is 22 now.
 Her health history has involved a lot of antibiotic/laxatives and stress.
 She has a few autoimmune disorders (psoriasis and possibly thyroid).
 She has tried to go the natural path with Dr. Jolene Brighton as well.
 My question to you is: Do you think fasting is ok for her?
 She has a very normal weight.
 Normal BMI.
 She has been intermittent fasting with bulletproof coffee but we have been discussing a cleaner fast.
 What is your opinion?